 FACT’s definitive guide to eating out in the Red Sea City.

 Alieia brings a touch of the Mediterranean to Jeddah and is located on Al Kurnaysh Branch Road, Ash Shati.
-The name Alieia means heaven and exalted, and is a fitting description for the dreamy restaurant.
+The name Alieia means “heaven” and “exalted,” and is a fitting description for the dreamy restaurant.
 The dining room boasts bright white sofas, walls and tablecloths.
 The space lets in lots of light from the curved floor-to-ceiling windows and skylight windows.
 The restaurant prides itself on using high-quality ingredients.
-The menu offers a modern take on Greek classics, and has sharing dishes that are great for groups.
+The menu offers a modern take on Greek classics, with sharing dishes that are great for groups.
 The dishes include dips and breads, a Greek salad and seafood options.

 GO: Visit www.alieia.co for more information.

 There’s a new restaurant on the block in Jeddah.
 Egypt’s popular restaurant brand, Balcona 99, has opened its second location in Saudi Arabia.
 Balcona 99 in Jeddah is located in Lapaz Plaza in the hip As Salamah district.
 The décor is Arabic-inspired with traditional lanterns and curved, cave-like ceilings.
-Plus, there are Egyptian touches, from hieroglyphics on the wall to framed black and white photos of the country’s stars – Omar Sharif, anyone?
-The restaurant serves the same signature dishes as the restaurant in Riyadh, including roqaq meat (Egyptian meat pie) and grills such as pigeon stuffed with rice.
-Plus, the restaurant prides itself on offering an emphasis on fresh ingredients and family-friendly service.
+Plus, there are Egyptian touches, from hieroglyphics on the wall to framed black-and-white photos of the country’s stars – Omar Sharif, anyone?
+The restaurant serves the same signature dishes as the one in Riyadh, including roqaq meat (Egyptian meat pie) and grilled dishes such as pigeon stuffed with rice.
+Plus, the restaurant prides itself on fresh ingredients and family-friendly service.

 Nestled in Cascade at Jeddah Walk, Cafe Laperouse is an all-day dining restaurant serving fine French cuisine.
 It’s a tribute to the art of entertaining and takes its name from the spirit of adventure.
-The white and blue walls set a sophisticated tone, while the coral peach seating and minimal wood and white metal furnishings make for a charming addition.
+The white and blue walls set a sophisticated tone, while the coral peach seating and minimal wood and white metal furnishings add a charming touch.
 As the evening unfolds, the ambience shifts to something more intimate, while live entertainment creates an atmosphere that’s fit for royalty.
-As for the menu, Cafe Laperouse offers a delightful selection of breakfast options including croissants, pain au chocolat, and Le Croque.
-For lunch or dinner, indulge in dishes like Grison Meat Chiffonade, Salmon Roe, and La Cote de Bœuf.
+As for the menu, Cafe Laperouse offers a delightful selection of breakfast options, including croissants, pain au chocolat, and Le Croque.
+For lunch or dinner, indulge in dishes like Grison Meat Chiffonade, Salmon Roe, and La Côte de Bœuf.
 And for those with a sweet tooth, the classic Vanilla Creme Brûlée and signature Religieuse au Chocolat are must-tries.

 GO: Follow @cafelaperouse.sa on Instagram for more information.